chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - Sisu questions why she is dressed in human clothes.
 	- Raya says they have to disguise so they don't attract attention.
 	- Sisu rebuffs, "But don't people love us, after all we've done for them?
 Won't the tribes finally unite if they see me?"
-	- Raya replies, "The other tribes all have bad people, like Namaari.
+	- Raya replies, "All the other tribes have bad people, just like Namaari.
 Trust me."
-- Sisu exclaims they should have brought a welcome gift for the Tail chieftess!
+- Sisu exclaims they should have brought a housewarming gift for the Tail chieftess!
 	- Raya mockingly waves, "I have loads of lemongrass to trade with, I've seen people go nuts over some common Heart herb.
 But this temple is abandoned."
 - They work through the temple; and avoid traps.
 	- Sisu, "Wow, you're real good at slipping and sliding."